yingwerica/TotalRecall/README.md

 3. Combine Cats!

 The cats are multiplying!

-Write a function combineCatsthat has two parameters mama, and papa.
+Write a function `combineCats` that has two parameters `mama`, and `papa`.
 The function will take two arguments -- each a cat object.

 Pass cat1and cat2as arguments to the combineCatsfunction.
 The function should console.log them.

 Example:

 combineCats(cat1, cat2)